NHSDigital/dtos-devops-templates/infrastructure/modules/container-app-environment/tfdocs.md

 ### <a name="input_private_dns_zone_rg_name"></a> [private\_dns\_zone\_rg\_name](#input\_private\_dns\_zone\_rg\_name)

 Description: Name of the hub resource group where the private DNS zone is located.
+This is only required is adding custom DNS records.

 Type: `string`